NVIDIA/NeMo-Curator/docs/user-guide/distributeddataclassification.rst

 and enhances its ability to generate reliable and meaningful outputs.
 Additionally, quality classification helps mitigate biases and inaccuracies that may arise from poorly curated training data.

-Educational content classification helps identify and prioritize educational material within datasets, which is particularly useful for creating specialized datasets like FineWeb-Edu.
+Educational content classification helps identify and prioritize educational material within datasets, which is particularly useful for creating specialized datasets like `FineWeb-Edu <https://huggingface.co/datasets/HuggingFaceFW/fineweb-edu>`_.
 These datasets can be used to train LLMs with a focus on educational content, potentially improving their performance on knowledge-intensive tasks.
 For instance, models trained on FineWeb-Edu demonstrated significant improvements on academic benchmarks.
 There was a relative improvement of approximately 12% on the `MMLU (Massive Multitask Language Understanding) <https://paperswithcode.com/dataset/mmlu>`_ benchmark, with scores increasing from 33% to 37%.
 Similarly, on the `ARC (AI2 Reasoning Challenge) <https://huggingface.co/datasets/allenai/ai2_arc>`_ benchmark, there was a more substantial relative improvement of about 24%, with scores improving from 46% to 57%.